-- Route optimization – better routes, centralized dispatch (click for part 1)
+- Part 1: Route optimization – better routes, centralized dispatch

-- Driver delivery app – paperless, route compliance, driver efficiency, consistent workflows (click for part 2)
+- Part 2: Driver delivery app – paperless, route compliance, driver efficiency, consistent workflows

-- Tank forecasting – order generation for ALL tanks (monitored and non-monitored) (click for part 3)
+- Part 3: Tank forecasting – order generation for ALL tanks (monitored and non-monitored)

-- Inventory control and visibility – track truck inventory, prevent cross fills
+- Part 4: Inventory control and visibility – track truck inventory, prevent cross fills

-- Customer service – email advanced ship notifications, proof of delivery, driver on the way
+- Part 5: Customer service – email advanced ship notifications, proof of delivery, driver on the way

 To improve your delivery efficiency, you need tools to make data-driven logistics decisions.